 The FDA is not recommending that anyone who used Zantac or affected metformin products undergo any special cancer screenings.
 However, patients who have had cancer in the past may want to discuss their concerns with their doctors.

-Beasley Allen attorneys Frank Woodson and Lisa Courson are actively investigating potential claims involving regular Zantac/ranitidineuse that may have led to cancer of the stomach, colon, intestines, kidneys, or pancreas.
+Beasley Allen attorney Frank Woodson is actively investigating potential claims involving regular Zantac/ranitidineuse that may have led to cancer of the stomach, colon, intestines, kidneys, or pancreas.
 If you or a loved one may have been affected, please contact us.
 Beasley Allen is not currently taking claims related to metformin.